alsash110/comm-2216-obs/docs/files/CRUD.md

 >cat > test.txt
 >```

 >You will be prompted with an empty space to insert some text.
-Enter in some text of your choice and hit return.
-I chose to enter the following text.
+Enter in some text of your choice and hit **[return]**.
+I will enter the following text into my file.

 >```
 >I am a test line in my test file